leoladifrancesco/notes/README.md

 3. Derived classes must be substitutable for their base classes (Liskov Substitution).
 4. Depend on abstractions, not concrete implementations (Dependency Inversion).
 5. Many client-specific interfaces are better than one general-purpose interface (Interface Segregation).

+# 2024-03-17
+- Today's programming wisdom is:

+"Code is read far more often than it is written.
+Strive for clarity and maintainability in your code, as future you and your colleagues will thank you.
+Optimize for readability and write self-documenting code that expresses its intent clearly.
+Remember, simplicity is the ultimate sophistication."

+In brief: "Write code that is easy to read, understand, and maintain, prioritizing clarity over cleverness."